nkorai/SelfHostedBlog/README.md

 This is a self hosted blog solution powered by Linux on Windows, docker, nginx, letencrypt, certbot, ghost and lots more.

 ### Pre-setup safety
-If you are planning your fork of this to git at all I really recommend making the secrets folder untracked to ensure you don't leak any important secrets:
+If you are planning on pushing your fork of this to git or just in general I really recommend making git ignore changes to the the secrets folder to ensure you don't accidentally leak any important secrets:
 ```bash
 git update-index --assume-unchanged bin/secrets/
 ```